OJ-Anaya/se_project_spots/README.md

 ## Deployment

-This page is deployed ti GitHub Pages.
+This page is deployed to GitHub Pages.

 [link to my project:](https://oj-anaya.github.io/se_project_spots/)